 Before Cait started her big purge of stuff, she took a picture of her apartment.
 After getting rid of 43% of her belongings (she would eventually get rid of even more), she took another picture.
 This before and after wasn’t as satisfying as she had hoped because the two pictures didn’t look all that different.

 I completely understand how this could be.
-I am a very tidy person too and when you are tidy, it is surprising how much you can stash around you without it appearing you should be profiled for a documentary on hoarders.
+I am a very tidy person too and when you are tidy, it is surprising how much you can stash around you without it appearing as if you should be profiled for a documentary on hoarders.

 The natural minimalists out there will wonder why buy an item in the first place if all you are going to do is store it.